MoHaroon777/MoHaroon777/README.md

 ### Hi there 👋

-- 🔭 I’m currently learning about machine Learning mainly from Kaggle
+- 🔭 I’m currently learning about machine Learning from Kaggle and from other learning sites.
-- 👯 I’m looking to collaborate on anything python based
+- 👯 I’m looking to collaborate on anything coding based
 - 📫 How to reach me: moharoon777@outlook.com
 - Linkedin: https://www.linkedin.com/in/mohamudharoon/
 <!-- - ⚡ Fun fact: I have a background of Electronic Engineering -->